 Ohio Employment Discrimination FAQs

 Below are answers to some of the questions we hear most often at Coffman Legal as we help workers throughout Ohio after they suffer unlawful employment discrimination at work.
-If you have other questions or need help with an employment discrimination claim, call Coffman Legal at 614-949-1181 for a free consultation with a knowledgeable and experienced Columbus employment discrimination attorney.
+If you have other questions or need help with an employment discrimination claim, call Coffman Legal at 614-949-1181 for a free consultation with a knowledgeable and experienced Columbus employment discrimination attorneys.

 How do I file a discrimination claim?